 A heater core, unfortunately, is one of the more fragile components, liable to be damaged by frost, corrosion, and plain old wear and tear.
 As they’re filled with coolant, they leak all over the cabin when they break.

-If your core leaks, you’ll likely suffer from some other HVAC symptoms, such as erratic heater performance.
+If your core leaks, you’ll likely experience other HVAC symptoms, such as erratic heater performance.
 I wrote a post about heating system leaks, and you can check it out here – Heater only works when driving

 Check out No heat at idle post also; it covers coolant leaks too.